mosharaf/eecs489/Assignments/Assignment-2/README.md

 <a name="part1"></a>
 ## Part 1: Bitrate Adaptation in HTTP Proxy

-Many video players monitor how quickly they receive data from the server and use this throughput value to request better or lower quality encodings of the video, aiming to stream the highest quality encoding that the connection can handle.
+Many video players monitor how quickly they receive data from the server and use this throughput value to request better or lower quality encodings of the video.
+Video players aim to stream the highest quality encoding that the connection can handle.
 Instead of modifying an existing video client to perform bitrate adaptation, you will implement this functionality in an HTTP proxy through which your browser will direct requests.

 You are to implement a simple HTTP proxy, `miProxy`.
 It accepts connections from web browsers, modifies video chunk requests as described below, resolves the web server's DNS name, opens a connection with the resulting IP address, and forwards the modified request to the server.
 Any data (the video chunks) returned by the server should be forwarded, *unmodified*, to the browser.

 `miProxy` should listen for browser connections on `INADDR_ANY` on the port specified on the command line.
-It should then connect to a web server either specified on the command line or issue a DNS query to find out the IP address of the server to contact (this is covered in part 2).
+It should then connect to a web server either specified on the command line or issue a DNS query to find out the IP address of the server to contact (this is covered in Part 2).

 <img src="proxy-overview.png" title="Video CDN in the wild" alt="" width="534" height="171"/>